 Kirkcudbright Summer Festivities

 Our Summer Festivities is a charitable organisation which has a host of willing volunteers helping to raise funds and to stage a series of events over the entire year.
 Ranging from a series of weekly Scottish Nights (traditional Scottish music and dance) to a Country Fair, Parade Day, 4-day Art & Craft Trail, Vintage Car and Tractor Rallies, Historical Walks and Re-enactments and much more.
 The season climaxes at the end of August in our famous must see Floodlit Tattoo in the shadow of McLellan castle and a spectacular fireworks display.
+Check their Facebook page.

 The River Dee into Kirkcudbright offers the safest anchorage on the Solway coast hence the growth of the town of Kirkcudbright in the medieval period.
 The approach to Kirkcudbright is through attractive coastal scenery.
 The marina offers a peaceful haven to stop, enjoy the atmosphere in the town and sample the local hospitality as well as stocking up on essentials.

 There are 40 drying fore and aft moorings and a floating pontoon system of 50 berths.
 Power and water facilities are available at the pontoon along with shower facilities.
 Security is provided by CCTV.
 The marina also houses the Kirkcudbright Sailing Club who welcomes holiday or temporary members.
 Fuel is available by request from road tankers.